holyshared/URLDispatcher/Docs/URLDispatcher.en.md

 ### Methods

-* setContext (object) - コンテキストを設定します。
+* setContext (object) - The context is set.
-* getContext - コンテキストを取得します。
+* getContext - The context is acquired.
-* getArg (string) - 実行時の引数を取得します。
+* getArg (string) - The argument when executing it is acquired.
-* getArgs - 実行時の引数を複数取得します。
+* getArgs - Two or more arguments when executing it are acquired.
-* getParam (string) - パラメータを取得します。
+* getParam (string) - The parameter is acquired.
-* getParams - パラメータを複数取得します。
+* getParams - Two or more parameters are acquired.
-* hasResource (string) - リソースが存在するか確認します。
+* hasResource (string) - Whether the resource exists is confirmed.
-* getResource (string) - リソースを取得します。
+* getResource (string) - The resource is acquired.
-* getResources - リソースを複数取得します。
+* getResources - Two or more resources are acquired.
-* getDispatcher - イベントディスパッチャーを取得します。
+* getDispatcher - The event dispatcher is acquired.
-* setDispatcher (object) - イベントディスパッチャーを設定します。
+* setDispatcher (object) - The event dispatcher is set.
-* redirect (url, args) - リダイレクトします。
+* redirect (url, args) - It redirects it.

 URLDispatcher.HandlerManager
 ------------------------------------------------

-URLDispatcher.HandlerManagerはイベントハンドラをURLパターン単位で管理するユーティリティオブジェクトです。
+URLDispatcher.HandlerManager is a utility object that manages the event handler in each URL pattern.

 	var handler1 = new URLDispatcher.Handler(function(context){
 		//do something